 - Learn about reasons why computer vision projects fail – and how to succeed.

 - View an extensive list of real-world AI vision applications across industries.

-- Read an easy-to-understand guide about what is deep learning?
+- Read an easy-to-understand guide about what is machine learning and deep learning?